jessicacannarozzo/DOM-Explorer/README.md

 6. Manually change an element on the webpage or visit the same webpage from another year
 7. Press the "DIFF" button again
 8. View the client-side changes

+## Viewing Results
+If you would like to view the raw details of the results that were discussed in the COMP4905 report for DOM Explorer, please view the .pdf or .docx files in the /Results directory.